Electricity sector in France: Nuclear power

 In terms of installed capacity and produced power in 2013 France was the second largest producer of nuclear energy in the world behind the United States.
-Installed nuclear capacity was 63.1 GW and power production 403.7 TWh.
+The installed nuclear capacity was 63.1 GW, and power production was 403.7 TWh.

 France reprocesses its nuclear waste to retrieve plutonium and uranium for use as additional fuel.
 Fission products are stored in La Hague facility until a deep geological repository for high-level waste can be constructed.
 A repository for low-level and short-lived intermediate-level nuclear waste is already operational.

 The European Pressurized Reactor (EPR) at Flamanville, the first new nuclear reactor to be built in France in 15 years, as of 2012 was expected to open in 2016 instead of the original starting date of 2012, with costs climbing to €8.5bn instead of the original estimate of €3.3bn.
-Further delays have since pushed the opening to at least late 2022.
+Further delays have since pushed the opening to 2024.

 A number of nuclear power plants were forcibly shut in 2022 due to stress corrosion cracking on pipework providing primary cooling.
 This led to EDF to estimate a loss of 70 TWh of production (or around 13% of annual generation) for the year 2022 and a fall in profits of €19 billion.